TopStar423/book-list-vanilla-javascript/README.md

 - Does it have any bugs?
 - Is it well tested?

 Feel free to make any changes you want to it. **Own** it.
-The only thing it _must_ do is just to display the list of books, their cover image, title, and author.
+The only thing it _must_ do is to display the list of books, their cover image, title, and author.
 If you want to add more functionality, rearrange the layout, whatever, that's totally fine and up to you.

 Remember that this exercise is about _building a product_, and not just _writing code_.

+Also, note that there are some deliberate poor design/coding choices that have been made here.
+It is expected that you will improve upon them.

 ### Requirements